OpenTreeOfLife/propinquity/grafted_solution/README.md

 Two artifacts:
  * `grafted_solution.tre`: A newick tree file containing a single tree.
 Labels are ottid.
  * `grafted_solution_ottnames.tre`: A newick tree file containing a single tree.
-Labels are 'ottname ottid'
+This is the same tree as `grafted_solution.tre` but more friendly to tree viewers.
+Monotypic nodes have been removed and Labels are 'ottname ottid'.

 All subproblem solutions are read (`subproblem_solutions/ott######-solution.tre`) and then assembled into a single tree.